 Nottingham is home to Ye Olde Trip to Jerusalem, one of the oldest pubs in England, which is built alongside the caves of Nottingham Castle.

-Named one of the best and safest places for a night out in the UK in 2017, Nottingham has been awarded a Purple Flag award for eight consecutive years.
+Named one of the best and safest places for a night out in the UK in 2018, Nottingham has been awarded a Purple Flag award for nine consecutive years.